mrgeyer/Mario-Classroom/README.md

 To add seating charts, create an image of your seating chart and save it as a png.
 It should be named period#.png and saved in the seatingCharts folder in the images folder. i.e. period1.png, period2.png, etc.

-To add a hint for the bellwork to display with the seating chart, save it as hint.png in the images/seatingCharts folder.
+To add a hint for the bellwork to display with the seating chart, save it as hint.png in the images/seatingCharts folder

+To use the seating chart, click the SC buttons at the top of the screen.
+Click Hide Seating Chart to hide the seating chart and hint.
+The Get Period button on the timer will also automatically display the seating chart.

 ## Timer Feature